4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 - Trivia
 	- Autoassignment of IP to hosts
 	- PORT=67 for server | 68 for client over UDP
+	- Shares gateway, DNS, next hop router and IP address of host
-- Working
+- Working (all are broadcasts)
-	- DHCP discover = broadcast
+	- DHCP discover
 		- source IP = 0.0.0.0
 		- destination IP = 255.255.255.255
+	- DHCP offer = offer IP of DHCP server and a usable IP
+	- DHCP request
+	- DHCP ACK